WorkComposer vs Time Doctor: cleaner time tracking at half the price.

 AES-256 encryption at rest, externally-stored screenshots.

-Customer screenshots can live in your own AWS S3 / Azure Blob bucket, not ours.
+Customer screenshots can live in your own AWS S3 bucket or SFTP server, not ours.
 Time Doctor doesn't publish a comparable architecture statement.

 Simpler trial setup.